Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - 10 Effective Ways to Build self-esteem in your teenager

-Building self-esteem in your teenager is a little challenging for every parent, because a teenager has so many doubts and questions in their mind.
+To build self-esteem in your teenager is a bit of a challenge for every parent, because teenager has so many doubts and questions in their minds.

 They are going through so many changes that can affect the development of their self-esteem.

-Their daily activities at home, school and even with their friends can greatly affect it.
+Their daily activities in home, schools and even with their friend can greatly affect it.

-Lack of time is another reason why it is difficult to help them because they spend a lot more time in school than at home.
+Lack of time is another reason why it is difficult to help them because they spend much time on school than at home.

-We have given a wholesome view on this topic to help you in your journey.
+We have given a rounded view on this topic to help you in your journey.

 What is Self-esteem